wp-plugins/skedmaker-online-scheduling/trunk/readme.txt

 Allow for multiple appointments at the same time.
 Block specific timeframes or disable entire days from being available.
 You can also select a range of dates to block out, which helps you to disable your schedule for holidays etc.
-Give your clients the ability to shchedule themselves at their own convenience — at any time of the day.
+Give your clients the ability to schedule themselves at their own convenience — at any time of the day.
 Have a complex schedule?
-Skedmaker allows you to create "Custom Days" with varying timeframes and number of availabile appointments.
+Skedmaker allows you to create "Custom Days" with varying timeframes and number of available appointments.
 Enter detailed information about your business including map directions, phone numbers, website physical address and more -- which is all emailed to your client when they schedule an appointment with you.
 You control every part of your schedule with our easy-to-use administrator pages which you can access through your Wordpress Admin page.
 List all your future or past appointments on one page with actions to manage your clients appointments.